ariebovenberg/whenever/README.rst

 Why?
 ----

+Are you tired of crossing your fingers and hoping you didn't mix up aware and naive datetimes?
+Or that you were careful to always use UTC?
+Or that you didn't forget to account for daylight savings time?

-Most Python datetime libraries use a single class for UTC/timezoned/offset/local/naive datetimes, making it all too easy to mistakenly mix them.
+Most datetime libraries leave you vulnerable to these pitfalls:
+They use a single class for all datetimes.
-Your type checker and IDE are powerless to help you, leading to errors at best, and silent bugs at worst.
+As a result, a type checker or IDE can't detect these mistakes, and you end up discovering them at runtime — or worse, not at all.

-**Whenever** gives you five *distinct types* you can't mix up.
+**Whenever** gives you *distinct datetime types* you can't mix up.
-They're simple, fully typed, and avoid common pitfalls.
+They're fully typed, and avoid common pitfalls.
 It builds on the good parts of the standard library, and draws inspiration from battle-tested libraries in other languages.

 Best of all, **whenever** is *boring*.
-It doesn't do any fancy things.
+It doesn't do anything fancy or magic.
 It's just five dead-simple classes thinly wrapping the standard library.
 There's no function over 10 lines long, and no dependencies.
-The goal is to give you peace of mind.
+The goal is your peace of mind.

 Quickstart